 3. Be prepared to walk away

 Really.
-You’ll rarely come upon those mythical once-in-a-lifetime opportunities.
+You’ll rarely come upon those mythical once-in-a-lifetime buying opportunities.
 When something tickles your paranoid gland about a potential deal, you should listen to it.
 Something just ain’t right with the story behind the piece.

 The guy selling it can’t look you in the eye.
 The price doesn’t match the gun.
 I can guarantee it ain’t as rare or as desired as what the seller is telling you.
-Walking away is right more often than not in those situations.
+Walking away is the right decision more often than not in those situations.

 4. Examine the gun carefully

 First things first: always exhibit safe gun handling.
 Verify that the gun is unloaded, maintain muzzle discipline, and no finger on trigger.
 Ask for permission if you want to take it down or dry fire it.
 Make sure the seller is also demonstrating safe gun handling.
-If not, be polite and walk away.
+If not, be polite and leave.

 If you’re in a store setting, you can request that another employee show you the piece.
-As for the gun itself, you don’t need to be an expert or gunsmith, just use some common sense.
+As for the gun itself, you don’t need to be an expert or gunsmith, just use some basic common sense.

 - Has the gun been modified?
-This can anything from a scope, laser, replacement grips, light, mag carriers, to trigger jobs and aftermarket barrels.
+This can be anything from a scope, laser, replacement grips, light, mag carriers, to trigger jobs and aftermarket barrels.
 I tend to shy away from modified pieces.
 I also tend to run from trigger jobs.
 If I want a custom trigger, I’ll buy a stock piece and take it to a gunsmith myself.
 If you like it pimped out, fine, but don’t pay a premium for it.
 Sometimes the add-ons disguise the fact that the gun’s a lemon to begin with.
 On high dollar custom jobs, there should be adequate documentation of the work done and by whom.